 The content of an Upanishad is not to be judged by its title, but the word “Māṇḍūkya” (Sanskrit: मण्डूक) has some interesting flavors which are worth examining.
 This Sanskrit word can have several meanings like “frog,” “a certain breed of horse,” and “spiritual distress,” but many scholars are of the view that “frog” is the right etymological root for the word “Māṇḍūkya” in the title of the Upanishad.
 So for what possible reason did the sages who compiled the Māṇḍūkya Upanishad paid such a great homage to the frog?

 The unique thing about the frogs is that they hibernate in mud and water pools for several months every year.
-During this period they remain in isolation, far from other creatures, they do not indulge in any physical activity; since all their bodily desires are suppressed, they do not eat or drink, they do not lust for companionship, even their breathing is controlled.
+During this period they remain in isolation, far from other creatures, they do not indulge in any physical activity.
+Since all their bodily desires are suppressed, they do not eat or drink, they do not lust for companionship, even their breathing is controlled.
 When their period of hibernation is over, they emerge from the secluded space and start croaking their message.
 The ancient sages equated hibernation of the frogs with a life of seclusion and contemplation.
-They developed the notion that even the human beings can minimize their material desires and the actions of their body and turn their focus on developing wisdom and spiritual values.
+They believed that human beings can minimize their material desires and the actions of their body and turn their focus on developing wisdom and spiritual values.
 A sage is typically a man who departs from the crowded towns and villages and goes to the secluded mountains where he leads a frugal life and studies, meditates, and develops his philosophical thoughts—in a sense, such sages are hibernating.
-When they achieve true enlightenment, they return to the world and share their wisdom with the deserving ones.
+When they achieve enlightenment, they return to the world and share their wisdom with the deserving ones.